 Vulnerable and disadvantaged children Description The proportion of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are enrolled in the year before full-time schooling in quality early childhood education programs.
 Numerator The number of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are enrolled in the year before full-time schooling in quality early childhood education programs.
-Numerator data elements Child/Person URL data elements: Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 517903) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 457287) Denominator Estimated number of children aged 4 years who reside in disadvantaged areas, as at 30 June of the collection year.
+Numerator data elements Child/Person URL data elements: Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 695778) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 660637) Denominator Estimated number of children aged 4 years who reside in disadvantaged areas, as at 30 June of the collection year.
 Denominator data elements Child/Person URL data elements: Estimated Resident Population (ERP) of children aged 4 by SEIFA IRSD, by state/territory (METeOR Id 388656) Computation Numerator ÷ Denominator X 100 = Proportion Refer to flow chart PI 2: Proportion of children enrolled in the year before full-time school in quality early childhood education programs Presentation Proportion Calculation rules This performance indicator requires child level data.
 For instructions on creating unique child records from child episode data, including how to treat multiple enrolments and repeat enrolments over time, see Appendix A: 'Creating unique child records from episode records'.
 If children are enrolled in multiple services, they should be counted in the numerator/denominator if they meet the criteria in at least one service.
 Age is calculated for children using their date of birth, referenced to their age at 1 July of the collection year.
 Numerator: The numerator is obtained by summing all children aged 4 or 5 years who reside in areas with a SEIFA IRSD quintile of 1 (based on Statistical Area 1, SA13) and who have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling).
 Denominator: To be based on the 2016 Census-based ERP by SEIFA IRSD for 4 year olds from 2017 onwards.
-Notes and Exceptions Disadvantage is measured using the ABS Index of Relative Socio-economic Disadvantage (IRSD) derived from the 2016 ABS Census of Population and Housing.
-IRSD is a general socio-economic index that summarises a range of information about the economic and social resources of people and households within an area.
-Census variables that comprise this index include low income, no qualifications, low educational attainment, unemployment, overcrowded housing, disability, dwellings without motor vehicles, and Indigenous status.
-See the ABS website for more information (Census of

-There is currently no nationally agreed definition of 'vulnerable and disadvantaged' children under the NP UAECE - 2018 and 2019.
+There is currently no nationally agreed definition of 'vulnerable and disadvantaged' children under the NP UAECE - 2018-2020.
 The performance indicators use SEIFA IRSD, which is a nationally consistent measure of disadvantage available from the NECECC.
 States and territories may use different measures in their individual Implementation Plans as agreed bilaterally with the Commonwealth.

-&lt;sup>3 Subject to availability, SEIFA quintiles may be based on state/territory rankings rather than rankings for Australia.
+3 Subject to availability, SEIFA quintiles may be based on state/territory rankings rather than rankings for Australia.
 This reflects that advantage is a relative rather than absolute characteristic.